5 Colleges That Provide Gender-Affirming Care for Trans and Nonbinary Students

 Why Is Gender-Affirming Care Important?

-Almost one-third of LGBTQIA+ students have thought about dropping out of college or even taking their own lives due to mental health concerns, including depression, anxiety, social isolation, and loneliness.
+Almost one-third of LGBTQIA+ students have thought about dropping out of college or possibly taking their own lives due to mental health concerns, including depression, anxiety, social isolation, and loneliness.
 With close to 2% of college students identifying as transgender, nonbinary, or questioning, accessible gender-affirming care on college campuses is critical.

-Professionals agree that gender-affirming care and affirming social interventions can actually save the lives of TNB individuals.
+Professionals agree that gender-affirming care and affirming social interventions save the lives of TNB individuals.
 For instance, in a 2018 survey of over 130 TNB youth who received chest reconstruction surgeries, most reported less gender dysphoria post-surgery, and only one reported any regret.

-Without access to GAC, trans and nonbinary students are forced to navigate campus systems and resources that may actually cause more harm than good.
+Without access to GAC, trans and nonbinary students are forced to navigate campus systems and resources that may cause more harm than good.

 Five Colleges That Offer Gender-Affirming Care for Students